massimobonanni/mslearn-azure-developer/instructions/azure-app-auth/01-msal-interactive-auth.md

 # Implement interactive authentication with MSAL.NET

-In this exercise, you register a new application in Microsoft Entra ID (Azure AD), then create a .NET console application that uses the **Microsoft.Identity.Client** namespace to perform interactive authentication.
+In this exercise, you register an application in Microsoft Entra ID, then create a .NET console application that uses MSAL.NET to perform interactive authentication and acquire an access token for Microsoft Graph.
+You learn how to configure authentication scopes, handle user consent, and see how tokens are cached for subsequent runs.

 Tasks performed in this exercise: